 TrunkRing technology allows integrate MSR with LACP/Port Trunking.
 The LACP/Trunk aggregated ports is a virtual interface and it can work as the Ring port of the MSR.

-MultiRing is an outstanding technology Korenix can support.
-Multiple rings can be aggregated within one switch by using different Ring ID.
+MultiRing can be aggregated within one switch by using different Ring ID.
 The maximum Ring number one switch can support is half of total port volume.
-For example, the Switch is a 7+3G port design, that means maximum 5 Rings (4 x 100M Rings and 1 Gigabit Rings) can be aggregated to one &+3G Switch.
 The feature saves much effort when constructing complex network architecture.